This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Your dog’s breed is one of the most significant factors used to determine your policy’s cost.
 Here are the most popular dog breeds in Washington.

 - Golden Retrievers

 Washington ranks 7th in the most pet-friendly states in the country.
-There are 3.2 pet shelters and 4.8 pet-friendly restaurants per 100,000 residents, and 63% of ‘Toners are pet owners.2
+There are 3.2 pet shelters and 4.8 pet-friendly restaurants per 100,000 residents, and 63% of ‘Toners are pet owners.

 - Norm’s Eatery – Located in Seattle’s Fremont neighborhood, this doggy diner is one-of-a-kind.
 Dogs can eat inside with you, and they have an entire menu dedicated to dogs.
 This could be a fun experience for everyone in your family to celebrate your dog’s adoption day or special occasion.

-Below is a real-life dog insurance claim from a Healthy Paws (a top-rated provider) customer in Washington.
+Below is a real-life insurance claim from an Embrace customer in Washington.

 - Condition: Rear, left foot broken requiring emergency vet, pet medication, and surgery